digitalocean/go-libvirt/README.md

 Warning
 -------

-The libvirt project strongly recommends *against* talking to the RPC interface directly.
-They consider it to be a private implementation detail with the possibility of being entirely rearchitected in the future.

 While these package are reasonably well-tested and have seen some use inside of DigitalOcean, there may be subtle bugs which could cause the packages to act in unexpected ways.
 Use at your own risk!